Nordpreciousmetals logo

 First major discovery in the camp in 50 years.
 Drilling intersected 89,853 g/t silver, defining an initial 7.5M oz resource.
 Ongoing 60,000m program targeting 30-100M oz.
 Multiple vein structures identified including Robinson, Big Silver, and All-Stars zones.

-Advancing on multiple fronts: MICA funding for Re-2Ox pilot, recovery permits under Ontario's 80-day process, Miller Creek tailings testing (up to 411 g/t AgEq), and continued resource expansion drilling.
+Advancing on multiple fronts: Gowganda Silver Camp consolidated through acquisition of four mining leases, recovery permits advancing under Ontario's framework, Miller Creek tailings testing (up to 411 g/t AgEq), continued resource expansion drilling, and federal innovation funding supporting advanced processing programs at TTL.

 STRATEGIC FOCUS